Aaliyah: Early life

-Education

-When she was growing up, Aaliyah attended Detroit schools and believed she was well-liked, but got teased for her short stature.
-She recalled coming into her own before age 15 and came to love her height.
+Aaliyah attended Detroit schools and believed she was well-liked, but she was teased for her short stature.
+By age 15, however, she came to love her height.
 Her mother told her to be happy she was small and complimented her.
-Other children disliked Aaliyah, but she did not stay focused on them.
-"You always have to deal with people who are jealous, but there were so few it didn't even matter.
-The majority of kids supported me, which was wonderful.
-When it comes to dealing with negative people, I just let it in one ear and out the other.
-Those people were invisible to me."
+Although some children disliked Aaliyah, she determined, "You always have to deal with people who are jealous, but there were so few it didn't even matter.
+The majority of kids supported me, which was wonderful."
 Even in her adult life, she considered herself small.
-She had "learned to accept and love" herself and added: "the most important thing is to think highly of yourself because if you don't, no one else will".
+She had "learned to accept and love" herself and added: "the most important thing is to think highly of yourself because if you don't, no one else will."

-During her audition for acceptance to the Detroit High School for the Fine and Performing Arts, Aaliyah sang the song "Ave Maria" in its entirety in the Italian language.
-Aaliyah, who maintained a perfect 4.0 grade-point average when graduating from high school, felt education was important.
-She saw fit to keep her grades up despite the pressures and time constraints brought on her during the early parts of her career.
-She called herself a perfectionist and recalled always being a good student.
-Aaliyah reflected: "I always wanted to maintain that, even in high school when I first started to travel.
-I wanted to keep that 4.0.
+During her audition for acceptance to the Detroit High School for the Fine and Performing Arts, Aaliyah sang "Ave Maria" in Latin.
+Aaliyah held a 4.0 grade-point average when graduating from high school.
+She reflected: "I wanted to keep that 4.0.
 Being in the industry, you know, I don't want kids to think, 'I can just sing and forget about school.'
 I think it's very important to have an education, and even more important to have something to fall back on."
-She did this in her own life, as she planned to "fall back on" another part of the entertainment industry.
-She believed that she could teach music history or open her own school to teach that or drama if she did not make a living as a recording artist because, as she reasoned, "when you pick a career it has to be something you love".
+She considered a future career teaching music, music history or drama if she did not make a living as a recording artist because, as she reasoned, "when you pick a career it has to be something you love."